margorski/cv/index.md

 - Wrote test campaigns to verify the functionality, performance, and quality of the software products
 - Prepared documentation to describe the software design, implementation, testing, and maintenance
 - Administered and maintained the Atlassian software toolset (Jira, Confluence, Bitbucket, Bamboo) and virtual machines for hosting various applications, ensuring their availability, security, and performance.
-- Technologies used: C/C++, Python, Linux, Git, JIRA, Confluence, Bitbucket, Bamboo, Jenkins, Nginx
+- **Technologies used**: C/C++, Python, Linux, Git, JIRA, Confluence, Bitbucket, Bamboo, Jenkins, Nginx

 ### Embedded Software Developer at Sii (Apr 2012 - Dec 2013)

 - Worked as a SIM card applet developer for Gemalto company using Java Card technology and the SIM Application Toolkit
 - Wrote test campaigns for SIM card applets in a .NET environment
 - Customized SIM card profiles and configurations
-- Technologies used: Java Card, SIM Application Toolkit, .NET
+- **Technologies used**: Java Card, SIM Application Toolkit, .NET

 ### Embedded Software Developer at Siled (Oct 2010 - March 2012)